 A practicing immunologist, Dr. Butte uses advanced investigative techniques and next-generation diagnostic tools to move medical mysteries into treatable territory.

-Dr. Butte runs the only lab in the world studying the influence of tissue mechanics on immune system function.
+Dr. Butte runs a unique lab that blends immunology, cellular biophysics, and engineering to study the influence of tissue mechanics on immune system function.
 By defining the mechanical forces driving disease and immune response, Dr. Butte hopes to change the way we treat and heal a panoply of human disorders.

 Every case stimulates Dr. Butte’s heart and his intellect.
 He keeps patients’ pictures—and exomes—pinned to his walls.

 “These cases are experiments of nature.
 If we can see how these diseases work, then we can see how nature works,” says Dr. Butte.

 A passion to learn how nature—specifically the immune system—works drives Dr. Butte’s explorations in the budding field of mechanobiology.